UST-MICO/docs/domain_model.rst

 .. image:: res/MicoApplicationJobStatus.png

+*Fields*

     * applicationShortName
         The short name of the application.

     * applicationVersion
         The version of the application.

     * status
         The aggregated status of jobs for the `MicoApplication`_.

     * jobs
         The list of jobs for the `MicoApplication`_.

 MicoEnvironmentVariable
 =======================